tchitchek-lab/SPADEVizR/README.md

 Furthermore, the quantification of the number of clusters having uniform phenotypes is important to correctly interpret the clustering results.
 A high percentage indicates a good cell clustering result.
-If the expression distributions for some markers of a given cluster are non-unimodal (representing some sub-populations) or with high range then the characterization of this cluster can be biased.
+If the expression distributions for some markers of a given cluster are non-unimodal (representing some sub-populations) or with high ranges, then the characterization of this cluster can be biased.

 The `qcUniformClusters()` function allows reporting these two kinds of information.
 Firstly, the identification of clusters having non-unimodal marker expression densities is performed using a Hartigan's dip test (with a p-value lower than the `th.pvalue` parameter).